semantic-release-plus/semantic-release-plus/packages/srp/README.md

 ### Automation with CI

-**semantic-release** is meant to be executed on the CI environment after every successful build on the release branch.
+**semantic-release-plus** is meant to be executed on the CI environment after every successful build on the release branch.
 This way no human is directly involved in the release process and the releases are guaranteed to be [unromantic and unsentimental](http://sentimentalversioning.org).

 ### Triggering a release

 For each new commit added to one of the release branches (for example: `master`, `next`, `beta`), with `git push` or by merging a pull request or merging from another branch, a CI build is triggered and runs the `semantic-release` command to make a release if there are codebase changes since the last release that affect the package functionalities.

-**semantic-release** offers various ways to control the timing, the content and the audience of published releases.
+**semantic-release-plus** offers various ways to control the timing, the content and the audience of published releases.
 See example workflows in the following recipes:

 - [Using distribution channels](docs/recipes/release-workflow/distribution-channels.md#publishing-on-distribution-channels)